MaksimZinovev/obsidian-km-testing-kit/readme.md

 ## Metadata  <a name = "metadata"></a>
 Some examples describing how to work with metadata using [MetaEdit plugin](https://github.com/chhoumann/MetaEdit) and templates

-1. Add or update Yaml properties - press Alt + Cmd + M
+1. Add or update YAML properties - press Alt + Cmd + M
-2. Add Auto Properties  values selectable through a suggester - navigate to Settings > Plugin Options > MetaEdit > Auto Properties > click Settings icon
+2. Add Auto Properties  values selectable through a suggester - navigate to Settings > Plugin Options > MetaEdit > Auto Properties > click Settings icon.
+Then add properties and selectable values.

 Here is example how to add  feature name to metadata of the session note created in previous example